chinthakadegunadasa/lpi-010-linux-essentials/Chapter2.md

 ## 2.1 Command Line Basics & Variable Manipulation

 ### Shell Architecture & Command Parsing
 When you type a command into a Linux terminal, the **shell** (typically `bash` on Debian systems) reads, parses, and executes the input.
-Every command follow a standard anatomy:
+Every command follows a standard anatomy:

 $$\text{Command} \quad [\text{Options}] \quad [\text{Arguments}]$$